BradPreston/videos-cli-app/README.md

 ## How to use this app
-    # To generate an executable file, run:
+To generate an executable file, run:

     go build

 ### Get all videos

-    # To get all videos from videos.json file, run:
+To get all videos from videos.json file, run:

     ./videos get --all

-    # To get a single video from videos.json file, run:
+To get a single video from videos.json, run:

     ./videos get --id {video id}

 ### Add a video

-    # To add a video to the videos.json file, run:
+To add a video to videos.json, run:

     ./videos add --id {new id} --title {new title} --url {new url} --imageurl {new image url} --description {new description}